By: Cordon J.

 Among many, there are only a few writers who can actually write good poems.
 Others just keep writing blindly without considering what it actually takes to write and label it as “poetry."
 Why?
 Because they have been misguided and don't know about its particular ingredients.

-Are you that writer who loves to write poetry but missing few ingredients of it?
+Are you that writer who loves to write poetry but missing a few ingredients of it?

-This article is written just for you.
-Learning how to write poetry is a bit tricky, but we are here to make it easier for you.
+This blog is written just for you.
+Learning how to write poetry is tricky, but we are here to make it easier for you.

 Dive in and learn all those elements that are missing from your poetry.
 And learn how to start a poem effectively.

-After all, what is the correct way and standard template of writing poetry?
+After all, what is the correct way or standard template of writing poetry?

-It gives a tough time to a professional essay writer too, to figure out what is the most appropriate way of writing poetry.
+It also gives a tough time to a professional essay writer to figure out the most appropriate way of writing poetry.

-If you ever find yourself confused thinking how to write a good poem, then you should start by reading good poetry.
+If you ever find yourself confused thinking about how to write a good poem, then you should start by reading good poetry.
+Poetry is a short story that is written in an interesting manner.

-Read the work of famous poets like William Shakespeare, Robert Frost, William Wordsworth, John Keats.
+Read the work of famous poets like William Shakespeare, Emily Dickinson, William Wordsworth, John Keats, and Walt Whitman.

 This will help you figure out the style that you enjoy and the type of poem you can relate to.
-The best way for writing a poem is to develop a habit of reading.
+Of course, the best way to write a poem is to develop a habit of reading.

 Similar to any other project, when writing poetry you need to be aware of what type of poem you want to write.

-While writing a poem, always remember that you need to clear your "point of view" in a way that the reader gets it easily what you are trying to say.
+While writing a poem, always remember that you need to clear your "point of view" so that the reader easily gets what you are trying to say.

 Remember!
 The message of your poem is an essential part.